preciofishbone/OmniaDocs/tenant-administration/features/index.rst

 **Omnia Intranet Quick Polls WebPart** Deploys a web part definition of the Omnia Control “Quick Polls” to the web part gallery.

-**Omnia Legacy Support** Omnia Legacy Support can be turned off by deacticating this Feature.
+**Omnia Legacy Support** Omnia Legacy Support can be turned off by deactivating this Feature.
 This will disable all code running Angular and decrease the javascript load times. **Important note!** Any custom extensions built on Angular will stop working if legacy mode is turned off.
 If Legacy Support is turned iff, the following two Site Features needs to be updated: “Omnia Glue Site” and “Omnia Core Master Page”.

 **Omnia Site Directory Web Part** Deploys web part definition of the Omnia Control “Site Directory” to the web part gallery.
 Omnia User Feed Web Part Deploys a web part definition of the Omnia Control “User Feed” to the web part gallery.